-- Not consistent with the City's adopted land use policy as articulated in the Hampton Community Plan (2006 as amended) - Not consistent with the adopted recommendations contained in the adopted Joint Land Use Study - An approximate 537% increase in density over what can be developed under the existing R-11 zoning which is inappropriate give the site location - The concept plan is not compliant with the CBPA regulations.
-Although the proposed development does not impact the identified wetlands feature, it does not reflect the required 100 foot Resource Protection Area (RPA) buffer, which must be applied to the wetlands feature.
-This buffer would necessitate significant changes to the proposed concept plan as proffered.
+- Not consistent with the City's adopted land use policy as articulated in the Hampton Community Plan (2006 as amended); - Not consistent with the adopted recommendations contained in the adopted Joint Land Use Study;

+- An approximate 408% increase in density over what can be developed under the existing R-11 zoning which is inappropriate give the site location; - The proposed concept plan significantly increases the amount of impervious area from the existing site development condition.
+From an environmental and resiliency perspective, it would not be best practice to locate a project of this intensity adjacent to a significant amount of wetlands.

 As mentioned, high density residential is permitted within a MD-3 District with an approved use permit.
-While staff is recommending denial of the proposed applications, should rezoning and use permit applications be approved, staff recommends five (5) conditions be attached to the use permit, addressing the proffers from RZ21-00012, issuance of permit, on-site management, and compliance with the Zoning Ordinance.
+While staff is recommending denial of the proposed applications, should the rezoning and use permit applications be approved, staff recommends five (5) conditions be attached to the use permit, addressing the proffers from RZ21-00012, issuance of permit, on-site management, and compliance with the Zoning Ordinance.